ComputerElite/QSE/README.md

 # Known Issues
 - Some Songs have a Space after their name.
 Then the zip will be named something like "iLLness LiLin .zip" but there's nothing to worry.
 - Exported Songs Counter may be wrong due to reconizing the Song but don't zipping them correctly.
+(I'm working on that)